Join me on my ML Journey from novice to expert! with some nomadic meanderings along the way.

 As part of OpenAI’s commitment to making the AI ecosystem safer, we are providing this endpoint to allow free moderation of all OpenAI API-generated content.
 For instance, Inworld, an OpenAI API customer, uses the Moderation endpoint to help their AI-based virtual characters “stay on-script”.
 By leveraging OpenAI’s technology, Inworld can focus on their core product – creating memorable characters.

 Additionally, we welcome the use of the endpoint to moderate content not generated with the OpenAI API.
 In one case, the company NGL – an anonymous messaging platform, with a focus on safety – uses the Moderation endpoint to detect hateful language and bullying in their application.
 NGL finds that these classifiers are capable of generalizing to the latest slang, allowing them to remain more-confident over time.
 Use of the Moderation endpoint to monitor non-API traffic is in private beta and will be subject to a fee.
-If you are interested, please reach out to us at [email protected].
+If you are interested, please reach out to us at support@openai.com.

 Get started with the Moderation endpoint by checking out the documentation.
 More details of the training process and model performance are available in our paper.
 We have also released an evaluation dataset, featuring Common Crawl data labeled within these categories, which we hope will spur further research in this area.